 Screaming kids yelling, “Are we there yet?” is a huge distraction to drivers.
 Give the road your undivided attention by keeping everyone entertained.
 Does your car have the ability to play movies?
 Do you have a smartphone with apps and games?
 Are you interested in going the traditional route of playing car games?

-Here are are few products to keep passengers of all ages busy:
+Here are a few products to keep passengers of all ages busy:

 Crossing state and county lines may be easy-peasy in your car.
 However, what’s awaiting you on the other side might be dangerous.